 - An Overload Water System

-If a household generates more water that what its septic tank is designed for, this could cause sewage to back up into the home or seep up to the soil’s surface.
+If a household generates more water than what its septic tank is designed for, this could cause sewage to back up into the home or seep up to the soil’s surface.
 The liquid must obviously go somewhere if there is too much water inflow.
-Having leaky toilets, performing regular loads of laundry, or running multiple appliances at one time can overload the septic tank, leading to failure of the whole system.
+Having leaky toilets, performing regular loads of laundry, or running multiple appliances at one time can overload the septic tank, leading to the failure of the whole system.

 Septic Tank Do’s and Don’ts